 Despite protests of his innocence and a massive campaign by Amnesty International, the regime hanged him from a crane earlier this month, then took his body hundreds of miles from Tehran, where he was buried in a secret grave so that his relatives cannot have his corpse examined for signs of torture.
 Amnesty said that this amounted to vengeance, rather than justice.

-It is time the EU condemned this brutality.
+It is time the EU and UN followed America’s lead and condemned this brutality.
 It is time they adopted effective measures to compel the regime to release the prisoners of the uprising and to stop the arbitrary use of torture and the death penalty.
 Iran now carries out more than half of all executions worldwide and most of these involve political prisoners and people who oppose the regime.

 I do not see any way in which the current Iranian regime can survive.
-Millions of Iranians now live in poverty.
-There is rising inflation and massive unemployment, particularly amongst the young.
-Yet Tehran continues to pour billions into propping up Bashar al-Assad in Syria, the brutal Shi’ia militias in Iraq, the ruthless Houthi rebels in Yemen and Hezbollah in Lebanon.
 The Iranian people are no longer prepared to stand aside as the mullahs plunder their national wealth and turn Iran into a pariah state.
 The latest uprising has revealed the emergence of a courageous new force from within the heart of Iran’s long-suffering cities; a new force, prepared to risk their lives, to struggle for their rights and to fight for freedom and equality.
 This new force has, I believe, the capability of overthrowing the theocratic regime.

-The bubbling miasma of nationwide protests in Iran is about to explode into a revolution of volcanic dimensions, driving the hated mullahs from power and paving the way for Mrs. Rajavi to restore peace, freedom, democracy, human rights, women’s rights, an end to torture and the death penalty, an end to the nuclear threat and an end to foreign meddling.
+The bubbling miasma of nationwide protests in Iran is about to explode into a revolution of volcanic dimensions, driving the hated mullahs from power and paving the way for the main dermocratic opposition movement – the Peoples Mojahedin of Iran (PMOI) led by the charismatic Maryam Rajavi, to restore peace, freedom, democracy, human rights, women’s rights, an end to torture and the death penalty, an end to the nuclear threat and an end to foreign meddling.
 80 million Iranians pray fervently for that day.